elleem/reading-notes/README.md

 ![check out this picture](http://1.bp.blogspot.com/-0eyqmM-se1Q/VjKADy4KmRI/AAAAAAAAADQ/fRpPpNQ44UU/s1600/Growth-v-Fixed.jpg)

--*when we're growing, we're more productive!*
+- *when we're growing, we're more productive!*
--**Your fundamental abilities can be developed via hard work** -Like ice hockey, celebrating incremental achievements and never giving up, are the keys to improvement.
+- **Your fundamental abilities can be developed via hard work**
+- Like ice hockey, celebrating incremental achievements and never giving up, are the keys to improvement.

 Some methods to troubleshoot:
 1. break the problem down into the smallest steps